pearu/f2py/example/README.md

   or modify the first line of the script to use ``python3`` instead of ``python``.
-- The script will only detect dependencies from the files specified on the command line to files in the current directory.
+- The script will only detect dependencies from the files specified on the command line to files provided on the command line.
 It assumes that the name in the ``use`` statement is the same as the file name that stores the module.
   For example, if your code has:

   	  use mymodule

-  then it will look for a file with the 'root' name ``mymodule``, e.g.  it would use ``mymodule.f90``, ``mymodule.F90``, or ``mymodule.x90`` in the list of files provided as argument.
+  then the script will look for a file with the 'root' name ``mymodule``, e.g. it would use ``mymodule.f90``, ``mymodule.F90``, or ``mymodule.x90`` in the list of files provided as argument.
 If no matching file is found, no dependencies will be printed for this case, it will be silently ignored.
   You can modify the ``create_dependency.py`` script if you are using a different naming style for your files (see lines 120 to 123 in the script).

 ### Todo
 - Remove the need for a file naming convention by parsing all files, and then